Vilna offensive: Soviet counteroffensive

 The Polish victory infuriated the Soviets, leading to dozens of arrests and several executions among those connected to the Lit-Bel.
 The former Lit-Bel leaders began accusing one another of culpability for the loss of their capital.
 Lenin considered the city vital to his plans, and ordered its immediate recapture, with the Red Army attempting several counteroffensives in April 1919.

-Near the end of the month about 12,000 infantry, 3,000 cavalry, 210 heavy machine guns and 44 guns were assembled by Soviet forces in the area of Szyrwiany, Podbrodzie, Soly and Ashmyany.
+Near the end of the month about 12,000 infantry, 3,000 cavalry, 210 heavy machine guns and 44 guns were assembled by Soviet forces in the area of Širvintos, Pabradė, Soly and Ashmyany.
 Polish forces in the area under general Stanisław Szeptycki numbered 11,000; Rydz-Śmigly had 8 infantry battalions, 18 cavalry squadrons and 18 guns in Vilnius itself.
 Rydz-Śmigły decided to engage the enemy forces before they combined their strengths.
 On the night of April 28–29, general Stefan Dąb-Biernacki took Podbrodzie, capturing one of the Soviet formations.
 Simultaneously, Soviet forces attacked near Deliny–Ogrodniki, south of Vilnius.
-Polish defenses and counterattacks managed to halt Soviet movements towards Vilnius, pushing them back towards Szkodziszki–Grygajce.
+Polish defenses and counterattacks managed to halt Soviet movements towards Vilnius, pushing them back towards Skaidiškės–Grigaičiai.
 In retaliation, Soviet forces launched yet another counterattack, this one from north of Vilnius.
 The results were significantly better than those of the previous offensive, with Soviet forces breaking through Polish defenses in the area.
 However, Red Army forces halted their movements short of Vilnius, not wishing to attack a hostile city during the night.
 Polish forces took advantage of the opportunity to strengthen their defenses.
-Shortly afterwards, Polish forces counterattacked, pushing the Red Army back towards Mejszagoła and Podberezie.
-Polish forces pursued and took those two settlements, as well as Giedrojsc and Smorgoń.
-By mid-May Polish forces had reached the line of Narocz lake – Hoduciszki – Ignalina – Lyngniany, leaving Vilnius well behind the frontline.
+Shortly afterwards, Polish forces counterattacked, pushing the Red Army back towards Maišiagala and Pabradė.
+Polish forces pursued and took those two settlements, as well as Giedraičiai and Smorgoń.
+By mid-May Polish forces had reached the line of Narocz lake – Adutiškis – Ignalina – Linkmenys, leaving Vilnius well behind the frontline.